-- 1. A minimum Graduate Record Exam (GRE) score of 900 (Verbal and Quantitative combined), or minimum Miller Analogies Test (MAT) score of 402 are required for admission; - 2.
+- 1. A minimum Graduate Record Exam (GRE) score; - 2.
 A minimum GPA of 3.25 is required on the last degree, either Master's (M.Ed.) or Education Specialist (Ed.S.); - No more than thirty (30) semester hours from an Ed.S. degree may be used toward the doctorate.
 The advisor and program coordinator will identify the appropriate Education Specialist credits to be transferred; - 4.
 An acceptable work experience record (Curriculum Vitae or Resume); - 5.
 Three (3) letters of recommendation indicating probable success in the program from professional sources; - 6.
 An acceptable score on writing sample; and - 7.
 An acceptable score on the interview.